abdelkhalek97/GCP-Project/README.md

 # GCP-Project

 ![home_Page Image](./Images/Project.png)
-This is a google cloud project aims to deploy an application on GKE cluster while this cluster is private and creating kubernetes objects is only allowed from a private instance . a nat gateway is created to allow accessing that private instance.
+This is a google cloud project aims to deploy an application on GKE cluster while this cluster is private and creating kubernetes objects is only allowed from a private instance .\
+-a nat gateway is created to allow accessing that private instance.\
+-a bucket is created and yaml files is uploaded to it.
+####

-#### two subnets is created.
+two subnets is created.\
 -Management subnet has the following:\
 NAT gateway\
 Private VM

 -Restricted subnet has the following:\
 Private standard GKE cluster
+####
 application used : https://github.com/atefhares/DevOps-Challenge-Demo-Code